-Aadhaar hearing: Petitioners argue on centralization of data and challenge Aadhaar’s claims on savings - Firstpost
+Aadhaar hearing: Petitioners argue on centralisation of data and challenge Aadhaar’s claims on savings - Firstpost

 Lastly, the petitioners challenged several of the state’s statements made to justify the introduction of Aadhaar:

-1. Aadhaar provides people with an identity- The petitioners pointed to governmental statistics that only 0.3% of people used the introducer system to acquire an identity for the first time through Aadhaar.
+1) Aadhaar provides people with an identity — The petitioners pointed to the governmental statistics that only 0.3 percent of people used the introducer system to acquire an identity for the first time through Aadhaar.
 This is a limited number of 2 lakhs, and not that these people did not deserve an identity, but this number does not justify such an invasive system.

-2. World Bank report of $11 Billions savings- The petitioners argued that this number was disputable.
-This $11 Billion claim was originally linked to an article by Shweta Banerjee, which quoted this number as the total value of transactions from 5 schemes.
+2) World Bank report of $11 billion savings — The petitioners argued that this number was disputable.
+This $11 billion claim was originally linked to an article by Shweta Banerjee, which quoted this number as the total value of transactions from 5 schemes.
 No mention was made of savings, thus discrediting the World Bank’s claims.
 The resignation of World Bank Official Paul Romer, over lack of integrity if data, was cited as an example in support.

-3. 3,000 crore savings from MGNREGA scheme-The petitioners argued that of the 74 lakh NREGA job cards, the government stated that 63,000 were fake, indicating a maximum saving of 127 crores.
+3) 3,000 crore savings from MGNREGA scheme — The petitioners argued that of the 74 lakh NREGA job cards, the government stated that 63,000 were fake, indicating a maximum saving of 127 crores.

-4. LPG subsidy savings of 14,000 crores- The petitioners argued that cabinet secretariat minutes show an annual subsidy saving of 91 crores.
+4) LPG subsidy savings of Rs 14,000 crores — The petitioners argued that cabinet secretariat minutes show an annual subsidy saving of Rs 91 crores.
 Moreover, as per a report of the Comptroller Auditor General, these savings could not be attributed to Aadhaar but a previous scheme of the NIC to weed out duplicates.

 Exclusion through Aadhaar